-Weebly pages are built by dropping text, images and other elements into the body (or footer) of a page.
-Elements can be re-arranged around the page and automatically snap into columns and rows.
-No element ever feels half-baked— there’s always enough customization options.
-For example, the map element includes options for controlling markers, adjusting the zoom and setting longitude and longitude markers.
-Handy.
+Pages are built by dropping elements (text, images, maps) into the body of a page.
+From there, elements can be dragged and re-arranged into columns and rows.
+Each element comes with plenty of customization options— for example, the map element includes handy options for controlling markers, adjusting the zoom and setting longitude and longitude markers.

-Weebly is the only website builder to offer an app store (Weebly calls it App Center).
-App Center lets you install “apps” that add new functionality to your website.
-For example, Simple Table gives you a table element and Schedulista lets visitors book appointments.
-App Center is a huge differentiator for Weebly— it’s a great way to keep Weebly’s core clean and focussed, while still giving users the opportunity to add new features.
+Weebly is the only website builder offering an app store— which they call the App Center.
+App Center apps add new functionality to your website— for example, Simple Table adds a table element and Schedulista lets your visitors book appointments.
+App Center is a great way to keep Weebly's core interface clean and focussed— while still allowing users to additional functionality if they need it.

-One of my favourite things about Weebly is how the interface slides in and depending on what you need from it.
+One of my favourite things about Weebly is how the interface slides in and out depending on what you need from it.
 For example, when editing the background image of a section, most of the editor slides away so you can get an unobstructed view of your website.
 Smart.

 Overall Weebly is an incredibly high value package— and it’s always getting better.
 I’m continually amazed that Weebly builds on its success by shipping new, high quality features that users love (in the last few years they’ve successfully expanded into ecommerce and email marketing).
 It’s clear Weebly is committed to building excellent software— it's one of two website builders that I highly recommend.

 Good blogging.
 You create posts by dragging and dropping elements (text, galleries, maps, videos, quotes and more).
-You can create categories, set posts to publish in the future, create an RSS feed and more.
+You can create categories, set posts to publish in the future, create an RSS feed, share secret drafts and more.
 You can also add Facebook comments, Disqus or use Weebly's comment system (with built-in moderation settings).
 Show Screenshot